kiSmetZz28/CESAL/README.md

 python run.py all hdfs
 ```

 That fetches the published checkpoints (skipped if you already have them), runs detection end to end, then classifies every detected incident and selects its response workflow.
-Detection is the long stage — see [Step 3](#step-3--run-the-detection-pipeline) for what drives it.
 Use `os` instead of `hdfs` for OpenStack: detection only, since the anomaly types and knowledge base are HDFS-specific.

+> **Budget about 16 hours for `all hdfs`.** Detection dominates it — the HDFS edge scan alone is 12-14 hours of CPU work ([Step 3](#step-3--run-the-detection-pipeline) explains what drives it), followed by roughly two hours of LLM classification. `all os` is the same pipeline over a smaller test set and finishes in about an hour and a half.
+If you are reproducing the paper rather than deploying the framework, read [the short path](#the-short-path-about-two-hours) first: it reaches the same Table 3 claim in about two hours.

 **Steps 1-4 below are the same pipeline, one stage at a time.** Follow them to run only part of it, to change a setting, or to see exactly what each stage reads and writes.
 Nothing else is required, and the optional dashboard at the end changes none of it.